betoule/cosmologix/doc/paper.md

 The computation time for a vector of distance moduli across various redshifts is plotted in \autoref{fig:speed} as a function of the number of redshifts requested.
-Generally, the computation time is dominated by precomputation steps and remains largely independent of vector size, except in the case of `astropy` and `jax_cosmo`.
 We differentiate between the first call and subsequent calls, as the initial call may involve specific overheads.
 For `cosmologix`, this includes JIT-compilation times, which introduces a significant delay.
-Efforts are underway to optimize this aspect.
-Note that we did not yet manage to jit-compile the luminosity distance computation in `cosmoprimo`, due to a compilation error.
-The speed measurement may change significantly when this issue is solved.

-While `cosmologix` overperforms all other tested codes by a significant margin in subsequent calls, specific efforts must be taken to avoid triggering recompilation in order to benefit from this improvement.
+In subsequent calls, `cosmologix` overperforms all other tested codes by a significant margin.

 In addition we also timed the computation of the jacobian matrix of the distance modulus with respect to the 9 cosmological parameters.
 It